 It’s worth bearing in mind however that anything you do sign may not necessarily serve as a legal document in the country in which you are working (there are a wide range of criteria as to what defines a legally binding agreement depending on the country), but at the very least you will have the basis to begin discussions with your employer should any issues arise.

 An employer should NEVER ask you for money upfront (employment organizations are a different matter however—see above), You should still be very careful to either have a position within their company or get your visa, with the visa cost directly to the embassy or a sponsoring organization.
 If an employer is looking for an upfront fee, despite what they are promising, you should look elsewhere.

 14) Is the Job Just Too Good to Be True?

 Be careful regarding positions you are offered that seem too good to be true: Great benefits, high wages, your own apartment in the city, all travel expenses paid, etc. While great jobs can be found, they are rare and being offered one is even rarer.
 Check out the company website, use your favorite search engine, use any phone numbers to verify that your hiring manager is who he/she says they are, and always try and contact past employers or other international staff.
 If you’re not able to do any of the above, there’s a chance the offer is bogus.

 Women (especially if you’re traveling alone) should be particularly careful of seemingly great offers abroad.

 15) Is Seeking a Job Abroad Worthwhile?

-While I have outlined many practical precautions above, as I said in my opening, there are many types of enjoyable jobs abroad to be had (see the many articles written by satisfied participants on the TransitionsAbroad.com website).
+While I have outlined many practical precautions above, as I said in my opening, there are many types of enjoyable jobs abroad to be had (see the many articles written by satisfied participants and more expert advice and options for finding the jobs appropriate for you on the TransitionsAbroad.com website).